RafaelVidaurre/yakuza/Readme.md

       return;
     }

-    task.success('wrongPassword'); // Still not an error though, we correctly detected password was wrong });
+    task.success('wrongPassword'); // Still not an error though, we correctly detected that the password was wrong });
 });
 ```